bennypowers/bennypowers.dev/posts/2026-03-19-drupal-lit-ssr-wasm.md

 This is early days.
 I'd love to hear what breaks, what's missing, and what you'd build with it.
 [Open an issue][backlit-issues] on the Backlit repo, or on [lit-ssr-wasm][repo-issues] for the engine itself.
 PRs welcome.
 Bug reports welcomed even more warmly.

+Thanks to [Steven Spriggs][zeroedin] for talking through the idea and vetting the approach with me.
+Steven built his own Go-based Lit SSR pipeline, golit, taking a different path to the same destination -- worth knowing about if Backlit's tradeoffs don't fit your setup.

 Full disclosure: I built `lit-ssr-wasm` to scratch a completely different itch -- a live preview feature in [`cem serve`][cem].
 Backlit happened because, once the WASM module existed, the Drupal integration practically wrote itself.
 Two years of "this should be simpler" collapsed into an afternoon.
 That's the thing about building on standards.
 WASM is to backend runtimes what web components are to the browser: write it once, run it anywhere, watch it quietly solve problems you weren't even trying to solve.
 I'll take it.

 [prev-post]: /posts/drupal-lit-ssr/